Fireside

 Himself--both with God and God.
 Nowhere does it say

-salvation comes by way of the church.
-Or that religion is the way
+salvation comes by way of the church, or that religion is the way

 to God.
-(See John 14:6)
+(See John 14:6) We

 previously learned how the Pharisees